-The good news is that mobile apps empower field service agents to boost productivity, improve service quality, speed service delivery, and increase customer satisfaction.
-These factors combined help to provide a higher, more efficient return.
+The good news is that mobile apps empower field service agents to boost productivity, improve service quality, and increase customer satisfaction.
+These factors combined help provide a higher, more efficient return.

-Recent Sage software surveys demonstrate that mobile technology is crucial to enhancing service efficiencies in the field.
+Mobile apps are transforming the efficacy of field services across industries.
 As companies invest in mobile service applications for remote workers, they are seeing excellent results, and mobile apps are now a main IT concern for field service industries such as construction, equipment manufacturing, and other service-focused fields.

 Here are five reasons to equip your field service technicians with the appropriate mobile tools to help them get the job done right the first time.

-Using real-time data creates better outcomes than educated data, and mobile apps in the field allow techs to collect and sync information with the back office to create an immediate response.
-Mobile apps can provide transparency and accountability in real-time at every step of the service process to ensure customer satisfaction, efficiency, and better outcomes.
+Using real-time data with your mobile apps in the field allows techs to collect and sync information with the back office to create an immediate response.
+Mobile apps provide transparency and accountability in real-time at every step of the service process ensuring customer satisfaction, efficiency, and better outcomes.

-Using mobile apps that connect to centralized visual scheduling software can allow schedulers to send the right tech for the assignment based on real-time technician location, availability, and skill set, and allows all agents in the field to be connected to each other and to the home office.
-This real-time connection allows for a more informed and accountable team.
+Using mobile apps that connect to centralized visual scheduling software boosts field service management efficacy.
+Schedulers can more easily send the best tech for the assignment based on real-time technician location, availability, and skill set, and allows all agents in the field to be connected to each other and to the home office.
+This real-time connection allows for a more informed, accountable team.

-Using mobile apps to track inventory and compare it to client product needs allow organizations to maintain a leaner spare parts inventory, thus reducing investment in stock that just sits around.
-With a connected mobile app, spare parts consumption is visible from anywhere in the organization, from service van to office, warehouse, and beyond.
+Using mobile apps to track inventory and compare it to client product needs allow organizations to maintain a leaner spare parts inventory, thus reducing investment in stock that sits around.
+With a connected mobile app, spare parts consumption is visible from anywhere in the organization: service vans, offices, warehouses, and more.

-Mobile apps can provide access to service history and equipment and repair knowledge, thus helping insure better communication and service with your clients.
-Mobile apps provide visibility into records in real-time, on location, resulting in better customer service relationships.
-Techs using mobile apps can report on-site fully equipped with the appropriate parts and knowledge of the service history of the equipment, allowing them to do the job fast and right.
+Mobile apps provide easy access to field service history, and equipment and repair information, thus helping insure better communication and services with clients.
+Mobile apps provide records in real-time, on location, resulting in better customer service relationships.
+Techs using mobile apps can report on-site equipped with the appropriate parts and knowledge of the service history of the equipment, allowing them to do the job quickly and correctly.